First released by The Beatles (1969).

 Hit album version by The Beatles (1969).

-“The version from Let It Be used the same basic track as the 1968 original but with major differences arising from Phil Spector’s arrival as the album producer.
-In the spring of 1970, Spector was brought in to salvage the Get Back sessions, including ‘Universe’.
-Spector stripped some of the original overdubs, slowed it down and, in his famous ‘wall of sound’ manner, added numerous layers of strings, brass, percussion and a vocal choir, giving the song a whole new feel.
+“The Let It Be production used the same basic track as the 1968 original but with major differences arising from Phil Spector’s arrival as the album producer.
+In the spring of 1970, Spector had been brought in to salvage the original Get Back sessions, including ‘Universe’.
+Spector stripped some of the original overdubs, slowed it down and, in his famous ‘wall of sound’ manner, added numerous layers of strings, brass, percussion and a vocal choir, giving the song a whole new feel.”

 The Beatles, “Across the Universe” from Let It Be (1969):